 Moreover, single-use-plastic bottles are banned here and table water and take-away water is offered in glass bottles instead, for a very reasonable price.
 How?
 They buy water in huge refillable tanks that each save 40 small single use plastic bottles!

 Or check out the Facebook page:

 Green Box Café ↓

 No plastic straws, food waste becomes fertilizer for their own farm, single-use-bottles and cans swap

 Smoothies, juices, greens, coffee & drinks!
 Green Box Café is all about having a nice time in a very special ambiance, matching the local vibe of the omnipresent agriculture in Dalat.

 You literally sit in between plants, tomatoes, salads, and other ornamental plants that blossom, flourish, and live around you when you enjoy a delicious drink in good company.
 You can invite all your friends because Green Box has a lot of space!

 Green Box Café is hosting the monthly local & plastic-free Organic Farmer's Market...

-The ability of fitting a lot of people in and providing a beautiful green space for bigger events attracted also the local Organic Farmer's Market which is held monthly at Green Box Café.
-The owners provide the space for the market on the first floor free of charge because of their support and friendship with the local organic farmer's in Dalat.
+The ability to fit a lot of people and provide a beautiful, green space for bigger events also attracted the local Organic Farmer's Market, which is held monthly at Green Box Café.
+The owners provide the space for the market on the first floor free of charge because of their support and friendship with the local organic farmers in Dalat.
 Big thumbs up from our side here.

-Moreover, they show their love for nature by restricting plastig bags, banning plastic straws and by recycling the leftover food waste of the café on their farm.
-And: If you really want to buy a drink in a plastic bottle, then the Café gives you the possibility you to swap the empty bottle afterwards with a home-grown vegetable from Green Box!
+Moreover, they show their love for nature by restricting plastic bags, banning plastic straws, and recycling the leftover food waste of the café on their farm.
+And, if you really want to buy a drink in a plastic bottle, then the Café gives you the possibility to swap the empty bottle afterward with a home-grown vegetable from Green Box!